lifeofmiguel/BBallinfo/README.md

-# basketball-db
+# BBallinfo

-database of basketball  players, teams, and game results
+database of basketball teams